masc-ucsc/docs/docs/pyrope/05b-statements.md

 * Variable declaration shadowing is not allowed and a compiler error is generated.

-* Expressions can have multiple scopes, but the whole expression only can have one function call with side-effects.
-The reason is that if there are 2 scopes with side effects, the order called can have different results.
+* Expressions can have multiple scopes but they are not allowed to have side-effects for variables outside the scope or scope state.
+The [evaluation order](02-basics.md#evaluation-order) provides more details on expressions evaluation order.

 * When used in an expression or lambda, the last statement in the scope can be an expression.